linkeddatacenter/sdaas-lp/README.md

 ![logo](http://linkeddata.center/resources/v4/logo/Logo-colori-trasp_oriz-640x220.png)

-# A Linked Data proxy
+# A Linked Data lake proxy

-A super simple Linked Data Proxy for SDaaS application.
+A super simple Linked Data lake Proxy for SDaaS application.
 It is based on the official php:8-apache docker image

 It allows the discovery of all rdf data dumps (i.e. files with .ttl, .nt, and .rdf extensions) contained in the directory data/rdf according with the [void well-known uri specification](https://www.w3.org/TR/void/#well-known).